longitude-one/doctrine-spatial/README.md

 MySQL8.0 is supported.

 ### PostgreSQL
 This spatial library is compatible with PostgreSql.
 This library is tested with the last versions of Postgis and PostgreSql.

+### MariaDB
+This spatial library is compatible with MariaDB 10.6.

 ## Help wanted